Sally's Real Life

 We always have soup on the stove, kind of a perpetual soup.
 It's wonderful to have!

-• Add chicken
+Add chicken

-• chopped celery (always celery with chicken!)
+chopped celery (always celery with chicken!)

-• fresh garlic (cloves or minced)
+fresh garlic (cloves or minced)

-• some spices* (never salt -- I salt the bowl of soup I'm eating)
+some spices* (never salt -- I salt the bowl of soup I'm eating)

 Leafy Greens in Soup?

 A handful of fresh spinach or some of that pre-chopped salad is heavenly in a bowl of soup!
 Sounds so weird but delicious!!!
 However, like salt, we add ONLY to the bowl you are about to eat.
-Don't put in the pot because those greens get slimy and unappealing, even to me who loves spinach in every form!!!
+Don't put leafy veggies in the cook pot because those greens get slimy and unappealing, even to me who loves spinach in every form!!!
 When I drop a handful of greens into a bowl of hot soup, it cooks a little and retains all that flavor!

 Perpetual Soup